Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Results and Discussion

 The models with \textit{ImageNet-pretrained} ConvNet encoders (\textbf{pVGG-mlp/lstm}) significantly outperformed the best fully TDW-trained models (\textbf{CSWM}, \textbf{RPIN}, b=0.015, t=2.9, p<0.01), and were themselves outperformed by models with ImageNet-pretrained Transformer encoders (\textbf{pDeIT-mlp/lstm}, b=0.067, t=16.5, p<$10^{-15}$).
 This suggests that (supervised) ImageNet pretraining and a better (and perhaps, more ``object-aware''-attention driven) encoder architecture produce visual features that are better for physical prediction even \textit{without} learning to explicitly simulate the future.
 Together these results highlight the importance of learning a ``good'' visual representation; vision algorithms may benefit from training their encoders on separate tasks and data before learning dynamics predictors.

 \textbf{Error-pattern consistency is strongly correlated with performance, but a substantial gap remains.} A striking feature of our results is that error-pattern consistency as measured either by correlation-to-average human or Cohen's $\kappa$ (Fig. \ref{fig:model_human_comparision}B-C) is itself strongly correlated with absolute model performance.
 In other words, models that performed better on the prediction task also made errors that were more like those made by humans, strongly analogous to the situation with core visual object recognition~\cite{rajalingham2018large}.
 This result suggests, albeit weakly, that human behavior has been highly optimized either directly for a prediction task like that measured in this paper, or for something highly correlated with it.
 However, none of the models fully reached the ``human zone'' in which their outputs would be statistically indistinguishable from a person's.
-This means that even the particle-based models can be improved to better match the judgments people make, including errors; it is possible that adding noise could better recapitulate human mental ``simulation'' \citep{battaglia2013simulation,bates2018modeling,smith2013sources}.
+This means that even the particle-based models can be improved to better match the judgments people make, including errors; prior work suggests that adding noise to these models could better recapitulate human mental ``simulation'' \citep{battaglia2013simulation,bates2018modeling,smith2013sources}.
+Consistent with this possibility, we found that the particle-based models' predictions were uncorrelated with human predictions on the ``adversarial'' stimuli, many of which would have opposite outcomes if their initial conditions were slightly different (Fig. \ref{fig:hardchanceeasy}).
+Adding noise to the models' forward dynamics might therefore mimic how humans make predictions about \textit{probable} outcomes, rather than simulating dynamics so precisely that they capture even rare flukes.